linsalrob/PyFBA/PyFBA/parse/README.md

 The model SEED parser is broken into three main sections (although there are other components to the parser):
 *Compounds*, *Reactions*, and *Enzymes*.
 Each method returns a hash of the data stored with its `str()` function as the key and the object as the value.
-This creates a convenient data structure for both looking up a an object and iterating over those objects.
+This creates a convenient data structure for both looking up an object and iterating over those objects.

 The method `compounds_reactions_enzymes()` is the primary entry point to the model SEED data, and returns three data